garrandall/popular-music-data/tracks/ayo-technology-50-cent-justin-timberlake-timbaland.md

 Aayooh
-I'm tired of using technology, I need you right in front of me Ooh, she wants it, uh uh, she wants it
+I'm tired of using technology, I need you right in front of me Oh, she wants it, uh uh, she wants it
-Ooh, she wants it, (so), I gotta give it to her,
+Oh, she wants it, (so), I gotta give it to her,
-Ooh, she wants it, uh uh, she wants it
+Oh, she wants it, uh uh, she wants it
-Ooh, she wants it, (so), I gotta give it to her,
+Oh, she wants it, (so), I gotta give it to her,

 Your hips, your thighs, you got me hypnotized, let me tell you Your hips, your thighs, you got me hypnotized, let me tell you